There are two ways of adding packages, either using the

 Instead of giving a URL of a git repo to

 add we could instead have given a local path to a git repo.
 This works similar to adding a URL.
 The local repository will be tracked (at some branch) and updates from that local repo are pulled when packages are updated.
-Note tracking a package through
+Note that tracking a package through

 add is distinct from